googleapis/dotnet-spanner-nhibernate/README.md

 ## Commit Timestamps
 Cloud Spanner can write the [commit timestamp of a transaction](https://cloud.google.com/spanner/docs/commit-timestamp) to a column in a table.
-This can be used to keep track of a the creation and/or last update time of a row.
+This can be used to keep track of the creation and/or last update time of a row.

 Use the `SpannerCommitTimestampSqlType` to indicate that the data type of a column should include the option to set the value to the commit timestamp of the transaction.
 Set the default value of the column to `PENDING_COMMIT_TIMESTAMP()`